The HTML Zip export creates a zip file containing files for each of your articles and folders for each category/subcategory.

-The HTML Zip export creates a zip file containing files for each of your articles and folders for each category/subcategory.
-The export will also include an "images" folder at each level, which contains all the image files uploaded to your File Library and referenced in your articles, and the articles linked to those images will update to that path (images/file-name) rather than the URL used in your File Library.
+The export also includes an "images" folder at each level, which contains all the image files uploaded to your Files library and referenced in your articles, and the articles linked to those images will update to that path (images/file-name) rather than the URL used in your Files library.

 You can use this zip export for: